alamedyang/magedocs/Obsidian/tilesets.md

 ![example spritesheet](media/spritesheet-example.png)

-**Spritesheets** are tilesets that contain every iteration of a sprite needed for its animations.
+**Spritesheets** are tilesets that contain every iteration of a sprite needed for its [[animations]].

 Spritesheets are handled like tilesets within Tiled and the [[encoder|encoder]].
-They are not required to be square, strictly speaking, but non-square spritesheets currently (as of October 2025) crash the game when the tile goes partially offscreen, so best to keep everything square for now.
+They are not required to be square, strictly speaking, but non-square spritesheets crash the game when the tile goes partially offscreen, so keep everything square for now.

 ## Other Kinds of Tilesets